samuel-mast/learn-nextjs/README.md

-## Next.js App Router Course - Starter
+# Next.js App Router Course
+### Samuel Mast

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This app was created following the Next.js App Router Course.
+As a way to learn Next.js.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+### The following techniques were used: Navigation, Data Fetching, Dynamic Rendering, Streaming, Search, Pagination, Error Handling, Data Mutation

+Login Details are: \
+username: user@nextmail.com \
+password: 123456